cfengine/documentation/getting-started/installation/installation-community.markdown

 The Policy Server is installed.

-## 4. Install CFEngine to the Host Agent
+## 4. Install CFEngine on a Host Agent

 As stated earlier, Host Agents are instances that retrieve and execute promises from the Policy Server.
 Install a package on your Host Agent.
 Use the same package you installed on the Policy Server in Step 2.
 Note that you must have access